Codex Alexandrinus: Description

-The handwriting of the text from the beginning of Luke to 1 Corinthians 10:8 differs from that of the rest parts of the manuscript.
+The handwriting from the beginning of Luke to 1 Corinthians 10:8 differs from that in the rest of the manuscript.
 Some letters have Coptic shapes (f.e. Α (alpha), Μ (mu), Δ (delta), and Π (pi)).
 The letters are more widely spaced and are a little larger than elsewhere. Δ has extended base and Π has extended cross-stroke.
 Numerals are not expressed by letters except in Revelation 7:4; 21:17.
 In the past the codex had been judged to have been carelessly written, with many errors of transcription, but not so many as in Codex Sinaiticus, and no more than Codex Vaticanus.